FireDynamics/ARTSS/CODING_GUIDELINES.md

   `branch: issue_15_coding_guidelines`

+- Pull Request:
-- Naming Pull Request: Format: `Issue XY short description`
+  - Naming Format: `Issue XY short description`

     Example:

     `Issue 15 Coding Guidelines`

   - Naming final commit of PR (to master branch): Format: `Issue XY short description (#PR)`.
 This will be done automatically by GitHub if the PR is named accordingly.

     Example:

     `final commit: Issue 15 Coding Guidelines (#113) [description of changes...]`

+  - Linking to issue.
+Either link PR to the issue manually or use the phrase "should close #XY" int the description for automatic linking.

 - Parenthesis:
   - the opening parenthesis is in the same line as the opening statement and NOT on a separate line